 My reason for visiting and why I will tell everyone else they must visit?
 The Via Ferrata at Royal Gorge!
 When I was researching what to do for a weekend trip to Colorado Springs, I came across the Via Ferrata at Royal Gorge Bridge and Park and decided we had to do it.
 Via Ferrata’s are like assisted rock climbing routes complete with a steel cable system and metal rungs.
 I love that they make rock climbing so accessible and the views (and thrills) are stunning!
 My last experience completing a Via Ferrata in West Virginia was the highlight of my trip.
 I could only image how the views would compare at the Royal Gorge.

-If coming from Denver (another great option to spend a week exploring in and around Denver), it will take about 2.5 hours driving.
+If coming from Denver (another great option to spend a week exploring in and around Denver), it will take about 2.5 hours driving depending on traffic.

 You cannot actually drive across the Royal Bridge (it’s pedestrian only) but you can park at the entrance for free.
 There’s a second upper lot if the main lot is full.
 We arrived at 10am when the park opened and had the lot almost to ourselves.